dorny/paths-filter/README.md

     - uses: dorny/paths-filter@v2
       id: filter
       with:
-        # Use context to get branch where commits were pushed.
+        # Use context to get the branch where commits were pushed.
-        # If there is only one long lived branch (e.g. master),
+        # If there is only one long-lived branch (e.g. master),
         # you can specify it directly.
         # If it's not configured, the repository default branch is used.
         base: ${{ github.ref }}